 Is White Chocolate Vegan?

-The base recipe for White Chocolate contains Cocoa Butter (which is often vegan), sugar, and almost universally, milk solids.
+The base recipe for White Chocolate contains Cocoa Butter (which is often vegan), soy lecithin, sugar, sometimes vanilla, and almost universally, milk solids.

 As a result, unless it’s specifically labeled vegan, white chocolate is not a plant-based chocolate.